sel-hamr/Python-for-Data-Science/README.md

 You have to handle, at least, JPG and JPEG format.
 You need to handle any error with a clear error message

+### Exercise 03

+Create a program that should load the image "animal.jpeg", print some information about it and display it after "zooming".

+• The size in pixel on both X and Y axis

+• The number of channel

+• The pixel content of the image.

+• Display the scale on the x and y axis on the image

+If anything went wrong, the program must not stop abruptly and handle any error with a clear message.

+### Exercise 04

+Make a program which must load the image "animal.jpeg", cut a square part from it and transpose it to produce the image below.
+It should display it, print the new shape and the data of the image after the transpose.

+### Exercise 05

+You need to develop 5 functions capable of applying a variety of color filters to images, while keeping the image shape the same.

+You have some restriction operators for each function: (you can only use those given, you don’t have to use them all)

+• invert: =, +, -, \*

+• red: =, \*

+• green: =, -

+• blue: =

+• grey: =, /

 ## Day 4: OOP

 Replayed Game of Thrones in python, genius references where the Lannister class takes everything